perfsonar/pscheduler/docs/development/json-dictionary.md

 The JSON dictionary is a compendium of commonly-used types and structures in [JSON Schema](https://json-schema.org).

-As they are built, all JSON Schema-based validators have the contents

-`{ "$ref": "#/pScheduler/Duration" }`

 The dictionary can be retrieved from the command line of a system with pScheduler installed by executing `pscheduler internal json-dictionary`.